Cocker Spaniel Grooming Guide

 Nail Care

-The Cocker Spaniel occupies a unique position among medium breeds, weighing 20-30 lbs and carrying a temperament shaped by the sporting group's heritage.
+The Cocker Spaniel stands out among medium breeds, weighing 20-30 lbs and carrying a temperament shaped by the sporting group's heritage.
 A sedentary lifestyle carries health risks regardless of breed predisposition — joint stiffness, weight gain, and behavioral issues increase with inactivity.

 Ear & Dental Care